 Pratunam Market

-Sitting in the heart of Bangkok's Ratchathewi district, Pratunam Market is one of the city's most well-known wholesale clothing hubs, drawing both local traders and visiting shoppers in search of affordable fashion.
-The market sits close to Platinum Fashion Mall, making the surrounding area a dense concentration of budget retail.
-Clothing, accessories, and fabrics dominate the stalls, with prices dropping significantly for bulk purchases — visitors have picked up shirts and blouses for as little as 70 baht when buying multiple pieces.
-The atmosphere is dense and fast-moving.
-Narrow aisles pack tightly between vendors across multiple buildings and sections, and the boundaries of the market can be difficult to pin down — part of its character is in simply wandering and discovering what's around the next corner.
-Prices are rarely fixed, and comparing across stalls before committing is standard practice.
-Bargaining is expected, particularly for larger orders.
-Good to know: While the market's listed hours run from 9am to 8pm daily, some vendors begin trading as early as 5am, and the early morning hours are widely considered the best time to shop — crowds are thinner, the heat is more manageable, and wholesale buyers are most active.
-Wear comfortable shoes and light clothing, as the space is warm and requires a fair amount of walking to cover properly.
+One of Bangkok's most well-known wholesale clothing markets, Pratunam draws a steady mix of local traders and visiting shoppers to the Ratchathewi district.
+The market sits alongside Platinum Fashion Mall, creating a dense concentration of budget retail in a relatively compact area.
+Clothing, accessories, and fabrics dominate the stalls, with prices dropping significantly when buying in bulk — shirts and blouses can be found for as little as 70 baht when purchasing multiple pieces.
+The atmosphere is intense and fast-moving, with narrow aisles threading between vendors across multiple buildings and sections.
+The market's boundaries are loosely defined, and part of the experience is in wandering to discover what lies around the next corner.
+Prices are rarely fixed, and comparing stalls before committing is standard practice — bargaining is expected, particularly for larger orders.
+Good to know: Although listed hours run from 9am to 8pm daily, many vendors begin trading as early as 5am, and the early morning window is widely considered the most rewarding time to visit.
+Crowds are thinner, temperatures are cooler, and wholesale buyers are most active.
+Comfortable shoes and light clothing are strongly recommended, as the space is warm and requires considerable walking to cover properly.

 Experience hints